marschall/stored-procedure-proxy/README.md

 - does reflection only once per method and caches the meta data for future calls
 - interfaces can be mocked or stubbed easily for tests that don't require database access
 - no dependencies, Spring is merely an [optional dependency](https://maven.apache.org/guides/introduction/introduction-to-optional-and-excludes-dependencies.html)
+- no bytecode parsing
+- no runtime bytecode generation or manipulation

 Not supported
 -------------